Masaiki/melon/README.md

 Development
 -----------

-Currently, PDF, CAJ, and KDH can be converted.
+Currently, CAJ and KDH can be converted.
 Please report any failures with a sample that can reproduce the behaviour.

 HN support is being worked on.

-KDH is essentially an invalid PDF file xor'ed with a predetermined key.
-You may want to convert the decrypted KDH to valid PDF, although some PDF readers can display the invalid PDF.

 Usage
 =====